ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 HMMs are statistical models representing probability distributions over sequences.
 In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

 ---

+## AlphaFold2 pLDDT Metric (Structural Biology)
+**Date:** September 25, 2025

+Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
+Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

+---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** January 05, 2026

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** August 23, 2025

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** April 28, 2026

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** December 12, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** September 23, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** October 31, 2025

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** January 14, 2026

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---